Sindreedelange/space-worms/README.md

 3. Navigate to `src/SpaceWorms.py`
 4. Run the file

+## Game rules
+If a player rolls the dice so that they would end up outside of the board, they start from the end of the board, with remaining eyes on the dice left to move.

 ## TODO
 - Refactor logic in Square
     - SquareResponse w. to_square_model.
 Possibly relevant for Board as well